dankuck/dankuck.github.io/_posts/2018-01-23-lower-speck.md

 But it's more than that.

 Since we already have all these documents coming from management, we generally think we have enough.
-Since we really _can_ work directly from the documents we're given, we just do.
-Requirements specification sounds like *their job*.
+Since we really can work directly from the documents we're given, we just do.
+Requirements specification sounds like "their job".
 I'm here to design beautiful code.

 But if we make requirements documents our job, we can do it the right way and get a lot of value for ourselves.

-With that in mind, I came up with a specification for just such a document.
+With that in mind, I came up with a specification for requirements documents.

 It's called <a href="http://www.lowerspeck.org/">Lower Speck</a>.
 It's a single text-document you keep at the base of your project.
 There are some light-weight rules for how to keep it in order and reference it in your code.
 That way you can remember later why you wrote the code just so.